vckyou/Reforestation/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## I tried to write a chemistry joke, but could never get a reaction.